-The Assistant Director of the Faculty Center for Teaching and Learning (FCTL) oversees instructional development opportunities for faculty, regardless of teaching modality, while offering effective support through a variety of instructional technology and design elements.
-The Assistant Director, FCTL develops and implements services and programs aimed at supporting the role of all faculty, including both full- and part-time faculty, tenured, tenure-track, non-tenure track, and teaching assistants, in the areas of teaching, research, and service.
-The Assistant Director, FCTL provides faculty development to advance new initiatives and the strategic goals of the University.
+The Director of the Faculty Center for Teaching and Learning (FCTL) oversees instructional development opportunities for faculty, regardless of teaching modality, while offering effective support through a variety of instructional technology and design elements.
+The Director, FCTL develops and implements services and programs aimed at supporting the role of all faculty, including both full- and part-time faculty, tenured, tenure-track, non-tenure track, and teaching assistants, in the areas of teaching, research, and service.
+The Director, FCTL provides faculty development to advance new initiatives and the strategic goals of the University.
 Services and programs provided include, but are not limited to, the following: the advancement of teaching excellence regardless of modality, course transformation based on enhancing student engagement and learning outcomes, the effective use of technology in the classroom, distance learning pedagogy, and quality course design.

 MINIMUM ACCEPTABLE QUALIFICATIONS